hsuanchih/Scribbles/iOS-OSX/References-And-Values.md

 // point1.x is 0, point2.x is 5
 point2.x = 5
 ```
+The example from above is naive enough, but not very interesting.
+Value types with value type properties are allocated on the stack - we all know that.
+What about value types with reference type properties?

+### Value Types with Reference Type Properties:

 ## Reference Types
 * Reference types are shared rather than copied